 Atomoxetine should not be taken with or within 2 weeks of monoamine oxidase inhibitor antidepressants (MAOIs), including phenelzine (Nardil®), Tranylcypromine (Parnate®), selegiline (Emsam®), isocarboxazid (Marplan®), or antibiotic linezolid (Zyvox®).
 Taking atomoxetine with or within 2 weeks of MAOIs can result in seizures, fever or dangerously high blood pressure that can lead to death.

 The following medications may increase the levels and effects of atomoxetine:

 Medications for asthma/difficulty breathing (e.g., albuterol) can increase the risk of high blood pressure and rapid heart rate (tachycardia) when taking atomoxetine.

 Because of atomoxetine’s possible effect on blood pressure it should be used cautiously with other medications that increase or decrease blood pressure.

-It may take four to eight weeks to get the maximum benefit once the right dose is determined.
+It may take 4-8 weeks to get the maximum benefit once the right dose is determined.
 However, improvements in some symptoms may occur sooner.